Q. How does a school enter the Bass Fishing Tournament?

 A. A person only needs to be approved by the local school board as the IHSA considers bass fishing an activity, not a sport, and therefore the coaches do not have to meet the sport coaching by-law.

 Q. When does the season start?

 A. There is not a designated season for bass fishing.
-A school could meet year round with their students if they wanted and could schedule a contest with another school at anytime.
+A coach may meet year-round with the students and contests with other schools may be scheduled at any time.

 Q. When and where will the state series be held?

 A. The sectional tournament will be Friday, May 6, 2016, at designated lakes across Illinois.
 The state finals will be May 20 and 21, 2016.
 Once the sectional and state final lakes are determined, the IHSA will post that information on the bass fishing website.